nodemcu/nodemcu-firmware/docs/en/modules/node.md

   - 5, wake from deep sleep
   - 6, external reset

+In general, the extended reset cause supercedes the raw code.
+The raw code is kept for backwards compatibility only.
+For new applications it is highly recommended to use the extended reset cause instead.

 In case of extended reset cause 3 (exception reset), additional values are returned containing the crash information.
-These are, in order, EPC1, EPC2, EPC3, EXCVADDR, and DEPC.
+These are, in order, EXCCAUSE, EPC1, EPC2, EPC3, EXCVADDR, and DEPC.

-^) Extended reset cause support added 12 Jan 2016.
-The raw code was kept for backwards compatibility, even though the extended reset info supercedes it.

 #### Syntax
 `node.bootreason()`